Lesson 1 of5

 WHERE DO I FIND IT?

-The First Letter of Peter is the twenty-first book in the New Testament.
+The First Letter of Peter is the 21st book in the New Testament.
 It is situated among the books typically referred to as the “Catholic Letters” (James through Jude)–“catholic” in the sense of being generally applicable.

 WHO WROTE IT?